Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Boomi

-Boomi employs "flow" to design low-code workflows that run across apps and departments.
+Boomi, a low-code tool, employs "flow" to design workflows that run from apps and departments.
 The drag-and-drop canvas helps technical and non-technical teams link steps without deep coding.

 Workflows handle approvals, onboarding, reporting, or CRM updates while pulling directly from Boomi's connector library.